Crime & conflictEntertainment

 Share

-This case a recurring issue for celebrities, with stars like Miley Cyrus and Justin Bieber facing similar suits, as U.S. copyright law does not grant individuals automatic rights to their own images.
-Lopez’s posts remain online without watermarks, to accrue engagement, which the plaintiffs argue amplifies the infringement.
-Neither Lopez nor her representatives have commented publicly, with a response by mid-June.
+This case highlights a recurring issue for celebrities, with stars like Miley Cyrus and Justin Bieber facing similar suits, as U.S. copyright law does not grant individuals automatic rights to their own images.
+Lopez’s posts remain online without watermarks, continuing to accrue engagement, which the plaintiffs argue amplifies the infringement.
+Neither Lopez nor her representatives have commented publicly, with a response due by mid-June.
 The lawsuit underscores the tension between celebrity branding and photographers’ rights, with Backgrid known for aggressively enforcing copyrights.
 As Lopez navigates this legal challenge, the outcome could set a precedent for how celebrities use social media to share professional images.

 Share